kintone-workshops/timeline-generator-amcharts/README.md

 ## amCharts + Kintone References

-Here are some references that we used to create the Timeline Chart x Kintone customization.
+Here are some references we used to create the Timeline Chart x Kintone customization.

 ### Kintone Customize Uploader <!-- omit in toc -->
 What is `@kintone/customize-uploader`?